sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

 In the next step we will provide them a unique hostname.

+**Note** : The hardware mentioned is to setup basic minimum configuration for kubernetes.
+Kubernetes comes with lots of bells and whistles and if you are installing all bells and whistles, please refer to this documentation for more details.

 ### Configure hostname on each of the server
 Login to each of the server and change the hostname by following below 2 steps.
 For example on server 192.168.37.48 we have setup hostname kubernetes1.oslo.sysco.no
 - `hostnamectl set-hostname kubernetes1.oslo.sysco.no`